superMrzhou/ugc/README.md

 # make env using python 2.7(system version)
 $ virtualenv env --python=python

-# you will see a new dir named “env”; the env by followed cmd:
+# you will see a new dir named “env”; activate the env by followed cmd:
 $ source env/bin/activate
 ```